datajoint/workflow-miniscope/README.md

 2. Ingestion of data/metadata based on:
     + predefined file/folder structure and naming convention
     + predefined directory lookup methods (see [workflow_miniscope/paths.py](workflow_miniscope/paths.py))
-3. Ingestion of clustering results (built-in routine from the imaging element)
+3. Ingestion of processed results (built-in routine from the imaging element)

 + This workflow provides support for miniscope calcium imaging data acquired with the `Miniscope-DAQ` systems.
-And for data processed with `Suite2p`, `CaImAn`, or `Miniscope Analysis`.
+And for data processed with `CaImAn`, or `Miniscope Analysis`.
     + Note the [`Miniscope Analysis`](https://github.com/etterguillaume/MiniscopeAnalysis) package is not currently maintained.

 + See [DataJoint Elements](https://github.com/datajoint/datajoint-elements) for descriptions of the other `elements` and `workflows` developed as part of this initiative.